aureumapes/frostwiki/docs/SlimeRancher/tutorials/getting_started.md

 Now finally replace the with your copied path, and the first half is done!
-(I should probably do some video about it or add more screenshots ASAP).

-Now, in the **Pre-build event command line** add this: `tasklist /fi "imagename eq SlimeRancher.exe" |find ":" > nul if errorlevel 1 taskkill /f /im "SlimeRancher.exe"`.

-The command we‘ve written in the **Post-build event command line** wont run if the game is already open, this command here forces the game to close, making it easier for us to copy that **.dll** file into the **Mods** folder.
+The command we‘ve written in the **Post-build event command line** will make it easier for us to copy that **.dll** file into the **Mods** folder.